 Harriet’s is inspired by the kind of happiness that can only come from the simple things.

-We’ve eaten stacks and stacks of burgers, slinged by the dozen at the diviest joints and fussed over one by one at the fanciest restaurants.
+We’ve eaten stacks and stacks of hamburgers, slinged by the dozen at the diviest joints and fussed over one by one at the fanciest restaurants.
 What we’ve learned is this: simple is better.

 SIMPLE DOESN'T MEAN BORING THOUGH.
 IT DOESN'T MEAN CARELESS EITHER.